 Distribution: Ubiquitous in fragmented forest (edges, small woodlots), swamps, farmland, residential areas and parks near trees and shrubs.
 Breeds from across most of Canada down to the southernmost part of South

 America, and into the West Indies.
 See map.
 Generally not found in the desert, or in high elevations in mountains.
 Birds nesting in the southern US (e.g., Alabama) MAY be non-migratory, but most HOWRs migrate to southern U.S. or n. and central Mexico for the winter, arriving north in mid-March through mid-May, depending on the location.
-Older more experienced birds tend to arrive earlier.
+Older, more experienced birds tend to arrive earlier.
+(Are some southern HOWR non-migratory?
+Do they migrate in flocks or alone?)

 Supposedly 90% of males stay within a 1.25 mile radius during nesting season (Fitzwater fact sheet reference)